 From analyzing 5,829 brands, five distinct failure patterns:

-1. Source Disagreement
+1. Source Disagreement (~40% of Misread classifications)

 Your website says 'AI brand reputation platform.'
 Crunchbase says 'marketing analytics.'
 LinkedIn says 'brand intelligence.'
 AI averages conflicting signals and produces something none of those sources actually said.
+The most common disagreement pattern: the brand's website describes their current positioning, but their Crunchbase profile still describes what they did 2 years ago.
+AI models detect the conflict and either average the signals (producing a confused description) or defer to the source with higher historical authority (usually the third-party source, which is outdated).

 2. Category Ambiguity

-3. Training Data Recency
+3. Training Data Recency (59.8% of misrepresentations)

 AI's parametric knowledge is based on training data with a cutoff.
 If you pivoted, rebranded, or launched new products after the cutoff, AI still describes the old you.
+The median training data lag varies by model: ChatGPT's parametric knowledge is typically 6-12 months old, Claude's is 3-9 months.
+If you've had any significant positioning change in the last year, your parametric representation is likely stale.

 Affects 59.8% of misrepresentations in our data.
+This is why continuous monitoring matters — you need to know when models update.

 4. Low Entity Authority

 Primary cause of Phantom status.
+Build authority by getting into Crunchbase, G2, and industry publications.

 5. Competitor Signal Bleeding

-Most common in crowded SaaS categories.
+Most common in crowded SaaS categories where 10+ brands use identical positioning language.

 Which Categories AI Gets Most Wrong